 A non-profit organization, the Guild elects officers and holds regular meetings to conduct its business.

-The Guild sponsors juried and non-juried shows of members’ work.
+The Guild occasionally sponsors juried and non-juried shows of members’ work.
 It also actively encourages local business and institutions to sponsor calligraphy exhibitions.

 The Colorado Calligraphers’ Guild was founded in 1978 by a small group of enthusiasts including Sandy Marvin who designed the guild’s logo.
 That fall David Ashley and Margaret Stookesberry joined at a lecture by James Hayes and have been on the board nearly every year since.
 Mr. Hayes, a noted Chicago calligrapher who retired to Colorado, served as mentor and teacher to the guild for many years.